joewe/silo/content/about.md

 title = "About"
 +++

-Hook is a theme for Zola, a static site generator.
+Silo is a theme for Zola, a static site generator.